 The plan to cover the steel framework of the towers got postponed when the Wall Street Crash of 1929 plunged the country into the Great Depression following the Roaring Twenties.
 As people started to get used to the steel towers and actually found them aesthetically pleasing, the granite façade was never created.

 9. The construction officially started on September 21, 1927

 The groundbreaking ceremony was conducted on both sides of the bridge, on the location that the suspension towers were to be constructed.

 This happened on September 21, 1927.
-Shortly after, the base of the towers were secured inside a watertight cofferdam inside the riverbed and the huge amounts of steel were ordered to start the construction process.
+Shortly after, the base of the towers was secured inside a watertight cofferdam inside the riverbed and huge amounts of steel were ordered to start the construction process.

 10. A lot of explosions were needed on the New Jersey side

 The approaches to the bridge are surrounded by steep cliffs.
 The holes for the anchorage of the bridge could be bored directly into these cliffs, but a problem arose on the New Jersey side.

 The Palisades, as these cliffs are called, disrupted the approach towards the bridge.
 Therefore, about 225,000 cubic yards (172,000 cubic meters) of rock was blasted to make way for these roads.

 11. Spinning the bridge’s cables was a massive endeavor

-The main cables are 36 inches (91 centimeters) wide and all the 105,986 additional cables had to spun around them in order to ensure the bridge could support the massive weight of the decks and traffic.
+The main cables are 36 inches (91 centimeters) wide and all the 105,986 additional cables had to be spun around them in order to ensure the bridge could support the massive weight of the decks and traffic.